Nicholashuber/Azure-Function-Template/README.md

  2. Create Azure process with github deployments enabled connected to the new repo
  3. Go through all prompts and save.
  4. This will create a github workflow in your project.

+ [As of 12/16/2023 Potential Issue]
- 5. 12/16/2023 Github workflow might fail to push your code back to Azure.
+ 5. Github workflow might fail to push your code back to Azure.
 This is due to having no tests.
  6. Just remove this line 'npm run test --if-present' in '.github/workflows/main_nameofworkflow.yml'
 ```